 Alejandra López Bravo

 She holds a Bachelor’s degree in Political Science and Public Administration and a Master’s degree in Community and Regional Planning with a focus on social policy and participatory planning.
-She has worked for more than twenty years in the non profit sector in México City and in British Columbia for a wide range of roles, from grassroots community collectives, community organizations, government and the philanthropic sector.
+She has worked for more than twenty five years in the non profit sector in México City and in British Columbia for a wide range of roles, from grassroots community collectives, community organizations, government and the philanthropic sector.

 She is committed to centering principles of trust, reciprocity, responsibility and accountability for meaningful engagement and co-creation of knowledge.
 She grounds herself and her work in community organizing to inform policy making strategies and research that creates learning opportunities that nourish and tend to our relationships with our histories, places, communities and environments and support the liberation of Indigenous and Black people and consequently our collective liberation.